 A feature length documentary exploring the life of Ronnie Scott and the legacy of his world famous jazz club.
+The film was recognised by BAFTA & BIFA.

 In 1959, saxophonist Ronnie Scott opened the door to a small basement club in London’s Soho.
 As part of the burgeoning modern jazz movement, he and fellow saxophonist Pete King had dreamt of opening a club modelled on the swinging scene of New York’s 52nd Street.
 From its humble beginnings sixty years ago, Ronnie Scott’s would become the cornerstone of the UK jazz scene and one of the most famous jazz clubs in the world.